Esophageal Center of Excellence

 Patients who have undergone surgery for esophageal cancer at Virginia Mason have the best outcomes in the world.
 In fact, analysis of the 20-year experience (1991-2011) of surgical treatment of esophageal cancer at Virginia Mason reveals a current low postoperative mortality rate of less than .5 percent compared to the national rate of 8.9 percent.

-Our esophageal cancer outcomes have attracted the attention of physicians from medical centers around the world, which has led to 10 visits from high-volume international esophageal centers from the United Kingdom, Australia, the Netherlands, Russia, India and other countries.
+Our esophageal cancer outcomes have attracted the attention of physicians from medical centers around the globe, which has led to visits from international esophageal centers from the United Kingdom, Australia, the Netherlands, Russia, India and other countries.
 These visits have facilitated first-hand exposure to our clinical pathway for the perioperative management of esophageal cancer with the goal of improving outcomes in these institutions.
-The Esophageal Center of Excellence is also pioneering an international effort to standardize the categorization of morbidity for esophageal cancer.

 If you have questions or would like to schedule an appointment, call (206) 223-2319.